 Ankle and foot fusion surgery

-Surgery is performed differently for each area in the lower extremities.
-Each region in the lower extremities can have more than one type of fusion surgery.
+Surgery is performed differently for each area in the feet and ankles, and each area can have more than one type of fusion surgery.
 Each individual fusion surgery will often use bone graft material to cover the joint and surrounding bones to augment the fusion process.

 Categorized by region, types of ankle and foot fusion surgery include: